LiberationFrequency/fsradio/README.md

 Known issues:
 ------------------------------------
 * '...play ch xx' does not fit together with 'play ch list'.
-It's the wrong address.
+It uses the sequence instead the item key.
 * '...date show' shows +-offset for a negative offset and lack a zero.
 * The timesync of DAB switch intern to FM.
 The uncertainty of FM is +/- 200ms and DAB is a stratum2 with +/- 40ms.
 * There is something wrong with the API and the internal timesync.
 That does not fit together.
+Set it manually to DAB!
 * '...info notifies' closes after receiving an event, but the socket should remain open.
 * '...play stream URI' produces a lot of UPnP error, although it should work.
+Some streams will force the device to reboot.
 * '...eq bass/treb x' does not interact with the radio IR remote.
 That is not an issue of the script.
 The radio itself does not write the value into custom paramX.
 * (fixed temporary)'...info net' converts the SSID array not correct to a string in some shells.
 * It is too slow.